wints/documentation/recipes/analytics_localytics.md

 The most common case is that you used the wrong key.
 You'll need to use the **Attribution Id**, found under the Attribution Settings section of your Localytics dashboard.
 Navigate to the `Set Up Localytics` section for more information.

+**My Localytics webhook returned a 404, but I have the correct ID**

+It takes 10 minutes to attribute after you enable the **Attribution ID**.
+Wait 10 minutes, then try again.

 **Branch shows a 202 but I don't see it in Localytics**

 This is likely because 10 minutes haven't passed yet.
 Since your Localytics account is configred to accept 3rd party attributions, they have a 10 minute time window to accept, and will only display data after the 10 minute window has passed.